Variable Compensation: A Comprehensive Guide

 4. Stock Options: Employees are given the option to buy company stock at a discounted price.

-5. Performance Shares: Employees are granted shares based on the achievement of performance targets.
+5. Performance Shares: Employees are granted shares based on achieving performance targets.

-6. Deferred Compensation: A portion of the employee’s income is paid out at a later date.
+6. Deferred Compensation: A portion of the employee’s income is paid out later.

 7. Non-Monetary Rewards: These include rewards like additional vacation time, flexible work hours, or recognition programs.